-The established FIS next generation strategy continues to be Invest, Evolve, Transform, Componentize, and Acquire solutions and product portfolio with the aim to grow an ever-stronger market presence.
-We work for our clients' success, ready to lead your bank on the pathway to the future, Core Banking Modernization with FIS.
+The established FIS next generation strategy continues to be Invest, Evolve, Transform, Componentize and Acquire solutions and product portfolio with the aim to grow an everstronger market presence.
+We work for our clients' success, ready to lead your bank to the pathway of the future.